marzapower/MPSinatraAppStore/README.md

 This will automatically relaunch your local server instance whenever a source file is modified.

+### Sandbox

+To test the calls in sandbox mode, you have to change the `DEBUG` constant at the beginning of `server.rb`.
+Set this constant to `true` to sandbox all the calls, or set it to `false` to call the Apple production servers.

 ## API

 The server will support 3 different calls, to: